early-payments icon

 When the customer pays you on time, according to their understanding of the net 30 terms, you feel they have not honored the agreement.
 To you, they have made a late payment, so the relationship is strained.

-How you resolve this misunderstanding will determine whether you retain that client.
+How you resolve this misunderstanding will determine whether you retain that client or customer.
 That’s why it’s important to precisely define when the clock starts ticking on your net 30 term.
-In most cases today, it starts at receipt of the invoice, regardless of the invoice date.
+In most cases today, it starts at the invoice date, which is usually the shipping date.

 Net 30 vs. Due in 30 Days